 When ‘a DRX Command MAC CE with DCI scrambled with C-RNTI for unicast transmission’ is received, the intended behaviour is to apply the MAC CE to unicast DRX cycle only if the MAC PDU containing the MAC CE does not contain a MAC SDU intended for MTCH logical channel.
 However, there is no clear definition of unicast transmission.
 If unicast transmission is misinterpreted as a transmission only to the UE configured with the C-RNTI, the UE can apply the MAC CE to unicast DRX even if the MAC PDU containing the MAC CE contains a MAC SDU intended for MTCH logical channel.
 LG (R2-2210592) proposed to add a note to clarify this.

 Q4-2.
 Do companies agree to add the following note in TS 38.321?

+NOTE x : The unicast transmission does not contain a MAC SDU for MTCH logical channel.